 One becomes a spiritual child of God by virtue of being born of the Spirit, Who is God; and as a child of God he is heirs of divine blessings.

-but you have received the Spirit of adoption by which we cry, Abba, Father!
+have received the Spirit of adoption by which we cry, Abba, Father!
 16. The Spirit Himself bears witness with our spirit that we are the children of God.
-17. And if
+17. And if children, then

 ~ Romans 8:15-17 ~